phoenixframework/phoenix/K_deployment.md

 Exrm uses a set of default configuration options when building our release that will work for most applications.
 If we need more advanced configuration options, we can checkout [exrm's configuration section](https://github.com/bitwalker/exrm#configuration) for more detailed information.

 If we make a mistake, or if something doesn't go quite right, we can run `mix release.clean`, which will delete the release for the current application version number.
 If we add the `--implode` flag, expm will remove _all_ releases for all versions of our application.
-These will be permanently removed unless they are under version controll.
+These will be permanently removed unless they are under version control.
 Obviously, this is a destructive operation, and expm will prompt us to make sure we want to continue.

 #### Contents of a Release

-Exrm has created our release, but you may be thinking, "Where did it go?""
+Exrm has created our release, and put it somewhere in the `rel` directory, but where exactly did all the pieces end up?

-Everything related to releases is in the `rel` directory, and specifically for us, `rel/hello_phoenix`.
+Everything related to our releases is in the `rel/hello_phoenix` directory.
 Let's see what's in it.

 ```console
 $ ls -la rel/hello_phoenix/